rewamasri/FitCompass/README.md

 ## 110 Features
  Natalie: Social Network
 - Friend requests
-- messaging friends and reacting to their messages
+- Messaging friends in chatbox
-- friend recommendations based on workout goals
+- Friend recommendations based on workout goals

 Amshu: Database and miscellaneous features
 - Conversion from SQLite to MongoDB using pymongo